msp-strath/cs208-logic/pages/hoare-loops.md

 Unfortunately, this reasoning isn't very rigorous and it is pretty much impossible to pin down when it is sound.

 The rigorous way to prove things about a loop is to find a *loop invariant*.
-This is some `P` that is true when the loop starts, and remains true every time we go round the loop.
+Instead of finding a chain of facts `P0`, `P1`, `P2`, ..., we find a single `P` that summarises all of them.
+This `P` must be true when the loop starts, and remains true every time we go round the loop, and is still true when we exit the loop.

 This may sound like it cannot possibly work.
 How can a loop do any useful work if it is required to keep `P` always true?

 The answer is that the loop invariant encodes some *relationship* between the current state and the partial work done so far.
 At the start of the loop, the partial work is non existent, but as the loop progresses it is filled in.
+The of this page details some strategies for discovering loop invariants to verify programs against specifications.

 ## Warm up {id=hoare-loops:warmup}